nikomatsakis/rfcs/text/0000-contingency-plan.md

 deprecated type-system rules after some time, as discussed in the section on *unresolved questions*.

+## Notes on phasing

 # Alternatives

-In terms of the overall scheme, there are two primary alternatives:

-1. *Just fix everything.* This ensures Rust is maximally safe, but at the cost of compatibility.
-It doesn't give people a good migration path and seems likely to divide the ecosystem so that people continue to use older builds of Rust, which is bad for everyone.
-2. *Issue a new major release for such change.* This is basically the same as the previous option, but in a more semver-compliant fashion.
-In particular, it carries the same downsides.

-With regard to specifics, the following alternatives or possible extensions were described in the text above:

-- Deprecation due to memory safety might be considered a distinct lint of its own.
-- Use of crates whose declared version does not include type-system updates could be considered deprecated behavior.
+**Rather than having a means to opt-in to minor breaking changes, one might consider simply issuing a new major release for every such change.** This seems like to have two potential negative effects.
+It may simply cause us to not make some of the changes we would make otherwise, or work harder to fit them within the existing syntactic constraints.
+It may also serve to dilute the meaning of issuing a new major version, since even additive changes that do not affect existing code in any meaningful way would result in a major release.
+One would then be tempted to have some *additional* numbering scheme, PR blitz, or other means to notify people when a new major version is coming that indicates deeper changes.

+**Rather than simply fixing soundness bugs, we could use the opt-in mechanism to fix them conditionally.** This was initially considered as an option, but eventually rejected for the following reasons:

+- This would effectively cause a deeper split between minor versions;
+  currently, opt-in is limited to "surface changes" only, but allowing opt-in to affect the type system feels like it would be creating two distinct languages.
+- It seems likely that all users of Rust will want to know that their code is sound and would not want to be working with unsafe constructs or bugs.
+- Users may choose not to opt-in to newer versions because they do not need the new features introduced there or because they wish to preserve compatibility with older compilers.
+It would be sad for them to lose the benefits of bug fixes as well.
+- We already have several mitigation measures, such as opt-out or temporary deprecation, that can be used to ease the transition around a soundness fix.
+Moreover, separating out new type rules so that they can be "opted into" can be very difficult and would complicate the compiler internally; it would also make it harder to reason about the type system as a whole.

-Instead of using a version number to indicate opt-in to new keywords or language semantics, one might instead prefer a more keyword-based approach.
-For example, one could write `#![feature(foo)]` to opt in to the feature "foo" and its associated keywords and type rules, rather than `#![rust_version="1.2.3"]`.
+**Rather than using a version number to opt-in to minor changes, one might consider using the existing feature mechanism.** For example, one could write `#![feature(foo)]` to opt in to the feature "foo" and its associated keywords and type rules, rather than `#![rust_version="1.2.3"]`.
 While using minimum version numbers is more opaque than named features, they do offer several advantages:

 1. Using named features, the list of features that must be attached to Rust code will grow indefinitely, presuming your crate wants to stay up to date.
+2. Using a version attribute preserves a mental separation between "experimental work" (feature gates) and stable, new features.
-2. Named features presents a combinatoric testing problem, where we should (in principle) test for all possible combinations of features.
-In cases where new rust versions also involve tweaks to the type system rules, this seems particularly risky.
+3. Named features present a combinatoric testing problem, where we should (in principle) test for all possible combinations of features.

 # Unresolved questions

+**Should we add a mechanism for "escaping" keywords?"** We may need a mechanism for escaping keywords in the future.
+Imagine you have a public function named `foo`, and we add a keyword `foo`.
+Now, if you opt in to the newer version of Rust, your function declarative is
+illegal: but if you rename the function `foo`, you are making a breaking change, which you may not wish to do.
+If we had an escaping mechanism, you would probably still want to deprecate `foo` in favor of a new function `bar` (since typing `foo` would be awkward), but it could still exist.

 **What precisely constitutes "small" impact?** This RFC does not attempt to define when the impact of a patch is "small" or "not